winstonsummers/scriptLib/README.md

 - `createContainer` -- Takes a name for the container optionally followed by a path to where to put the created file.
 The created file is a basic boilerplate for a react container.
 - `createComponent` -- Takes a name for the component optionally followed by a path to where to put the created file.
 The created file is a basic boilerplate for a react component.

+### Scripting Helpers
+- `createScript` -- Tackes a name for the script optionally followed by a path to where to put the created file.
+The created file is a basic boilerplate for a script file.
+- `createSource` -- Tackes a name for the source optionally followed by a path to where to put the created files.
+The created files are boilerplate for a source file and a script file.

 ### Thank you and goodnight!